Police set up man who falsely confessed to killing B.C. girl in 1978: lawyer

 “The law recognizes the targets of Mr. Big operations can falsely confess to crimes,” Angly said.

-He said there are concerns about the reliability and credibility of confessions made during such practices.
+He said there are concerns about the reliability and credibility of confessions made during such practices, which involve a supposedly wealthy and well-connected crime boss who builds up people’s dreams and surrounds them with a “band of brothers.”

+In Handlen’s case, his new-found friends “laughed at his jokes,” suggested he’d get help buying a new truck and supported him as he spoke about his common-law wife’s cancer as well as his own health problems that included a shoulder injury, Angly said.

+“They manipulated him into believing he had a perfect family and a perfect future.”

 Handlen has pleaded not guilty to the first-degree murder of Monica Jack, who disappeared near a highway pullout while riding her bike in Merritt on May 6, 1978.

-He confessed because he feared losing friends who’d become family in what was portrayed as a massive, well-managed crime group, Angly said.
+He confessed because he feared losing everything he’d gained in what was portrayed as a massive, well-managed crime group that had paid him over $11,000, with promises of a promotion to middle management, Angly said.

 “The police created a false reality, a wonderful false reality, and then they threatened to snatch it away.”

-However, the Crown has said Handlen had a partner for over 30 years, plenty of buddies and work, and was so busy fixing decks at cottages and other jobs that he could work for the organization only during evenings and weekends.
+However, the Crown has said Handlen had a partner for over 30 years, plenty of buddies and was so busy with jobs, including fixing decks at cottages, that he could work for the organization only during evenings and weekends.

 Crown counsel Gordon Matei argued Thursday that Handlen was not a “yes man” and came across as a suspicious person who even asked if he was being recorded before his alleged confession, which was captured by a hidden video camera.

-Note: Note to readers: This is a corrected story.
-A previous version said Monica Jack’s body was found in 2015.